Archive for the ‘Quotes’ Category

 Nor do these facts cease to exist for choosing a healthy diet and spurning foods that can be as harmful as tobacco is.
 Billions of ad dollars paint a mass fantasy of what people should eat, but all the money in the universe can’t change the basic facts of human biology and nutritional needs.

 You have a naturally perfect body.
-Learn the real facts to protect yourself and turn your health around.
+Learn the real facts to protect yourself and turn your health around with a whole foods, plant-based diet.
 When you find out, you will want to tell everyone you know the simple secrets to losing weight and reversing chronic disease.

 As Aldous Huxley also said, “Ye shall know the truth, and the truth shall make you mad.”